The following is an update from FDA:

 The FDA, along with CDC and state and local partners, is investigating an ongoing multistate outbreak of Salmonella Stanley infections likely linked to wood ear mushrooms imported by Wismettac Asian Foods, Inc. of Santa Fe Springs, CA. Wood ear mushrooms are a dried mushroom, also commonly labelled or referred to as Kikurage, Dried Black Fungus, Dried Fungus, or Mu’er/Mu Er/Mu-Err.

 In interviews, ill people answered questions about the foods they ate and other exposures in the week before they became ill.
-According to the CDC, of 18 people with information, 16 (89%) reported eating ramen at a restaurant in the week before their illness started.
+According to the CDC, of 18 people with information, 16 (89 percent) reported eating ramen at a restaurant in the week before their illness started.
 Four illness clusters were identified at restaurants serving ramen in three states.
-Eight (89%) of the nine ill people linked to restaurant clusters reported eating wood ear mushrooms or ramen containing wood ear mushrooms in the week before their illness started.
+Eight (89 percent) of the nine ill people linked to restaurant clusters reported eating wood ear mushrooms or ramen containing wood ear mushrooms in the week before their illness started.

-As part of this investigation, the California Department of Public Health collected a sample of wood ear mushrooms, imported by Wismettac Asian Foods, Inc., from one of the restaurants where ill patients reported eating.
-This sample was reported positive for the presence of Salmonella.
-This sample is undergoing genetic testing, or whole genome sequencing, to determine if the Salmonella present in the sample has the same genetic fingerprint as the outbreak strain.
-More information will be provided as it becomes available.
+As part of this investigation, the California Department of Public Health (CDPH) collected samples of wood ear mushrooms, imported by Wismettac Asian Foods, Inc., from one of the restaurants where ill patients reported eating.
+On October 1, 2020, CDPH reported that genetic testing, or whole genome sequencing, determined that the Salmonella present in the samples matched the outbreak strain.

 Wismettac Asian Foods, Inc. acted quickly upon being notified of the positive test result and recalled all wood ear mushrooms within shelf life on September 23, 2020.
 This product was labeled as Shirakiku brand Black Fungus (Kikurage) with UPC Code 00074410604305, imported from China.
 Product was distributed in six packs of five-pound bags to restaurants in AR, CA, CO, CT, DE, DC, FL, GA, HI, IA, IL, IN, LA, MA, MD, MI, MN, MO, MS, NC, NV, NJ, NY, OH, OR, PA, SC, TN, TX, VA, WA, WI, and Canada.